pantheon-systems/documentation/source/content/support.md

 ### Debugging

-Code-level debugging and site architecture recommendations are available to Diamond support packages.
+Code-level debugging and site architecture recommendations are available to Diamond Accounts.
 New Relic is also included for most site plans and will help you get to the bottom of most issues.
 We also have a [comprehensive list of docs](/troubleshoot) to get you started.

 ### Performance